devsaurus/lc4k_core/README.md

 #### JEDEC conversion

-Each core design requires that the generic parameter `g_fusemap` is provided with a `std_logic_vector` of appropriate length and corresponds 1:1 to the contents of the JEDEC fusemap.
+Each core design requires that the generic parameter `g_fusemap` is provided with a `std_logic_vector` of appropriate length that corresponds 1:1 to the contents of the JEDEC fusemap.
 In case of LC4032ZC_TQFP48, the vector contains 17200 bits.

 Use `jed2vhdl.py` to convert a JEDEC file to a fusemap parameter: